iamtatsuki05/MIREI/scripts/README.md

 ## Directory Overview

-- `main.py` – Minimal demo that prints "Hello, World!" and shows how we wire Google Fire CLIs.
 - `constract_llm/` – Workflow utilities for building, training, packaging, and evaluating language models.
   - `dataset/` – Cleansing, preprocessing, splitting, and hard negative mining helpers.
   - `tokenizer/` – Commands for training new tokenizers or extending and merging existing ones.